 Q. Do solar companies charge a subscription fee?

 If the customer purchases the panels, no. However, solar companies that offer leases may charge a monthly fee.
+Most homeowners who choose to lease their solar panels will pay between $50 and $250 per month.

 Q. Do solar companies offer a free consultation?

 Almost all solar companies are happy to provide a free consultation that will help assess the location, roof needs, budget, and owner desires.
+Homeowners will want to schedule more than one consultation to determine which solar panel company is the best fit for their home and budget.

 Q. Do all solar companies offer the same efficiency rate?